CzendaZdenda/google-earth-engine-notes/README.md

   -> Because of "...
 Currently only 'GeoTIFF' and 'TFRecord' are supported, defaults to 'GeoTIFF'..." and  in GeoTIFF you can not mix data types.
 Try to save bands separately (use image.select('band_name')).

+## Download clipped images over some area within some period (Sentinel-1)
+Sometimes I want to investigate some area and I need Sentinel-1 images to be at my local computer.
+First I need to get a list of image names and then dowload them in for loop.
+If the area is not too big ([Download](https://github.com/CzendaZdenda/google-earth-engine-notes#download)) I can use `getDownloadURL` method.
+Another approach is to use `toDrive` method and exort data first to Google Drive folder.
+And then download them.

+Example using getDownloadURL ([download_sen1_getDownloadURL_collection.py](https://github.com/CzendaZdenda/google-earth-engine-notes/blob/master/download_sen1_getDownloadURL_collection.py)) and toDrive ([download_sen1_toDrive_collection.py](https://github.com/CzendaZdenda/google-earth-engine-notes/blob/master/download_sen1_toDrive_collection.py)).

 ## Plotting Timeseries
 TODO